viaduct12/project-3/README.md

 ## Description

 Our mission is to provide a wide range of news outlets and give you topics to discover…it’s free and an easy way to explore news.
-We wanted to create a website where the users can find news on out selected categories.
+We wanted to create a website where the users can find news on our selected categories.

 ## Built With